SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     If you want to improve detection and investigation capabilities, you may want to enable Sysmon.
 When installed, the SEKOIA.IO Agent will automatically collect logs produced by Sysmon if they are not already collected by the agent.

-    > Warning: The installation of this tool will generate more logs, so it will consume more CPU ressources.
-Install it on equipements that are correctly dimensioned, or try it on low risk assets at first.
+    > Warning: The installation of this tool will generate more logs which will consume more CPU resources.
+Install it on equipment that are correctly dimensioned, or try it on low risk assets at first.

-    Sysmon is a Microsoft tool you can download on their [website](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
+    Sysmon is a Microsoft tool downloadable from [microsoft.com](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
-    A common installation instruction and configuration file is available on [SwiftOnSecurity's Github](https://github.com/SwiftOnSecurity/sysmon-config).
+    A common installation instruction and configuration file is available at [SwiftOnSecurity's Github](https://github.com/SwiftOnSecurity/sysmon-config).